Virtual Summer Exchange Opportunity

 Purpose: Research Exchange Studies

 The experience of a research exchange visit is invaluable and gives students much more than a normal course can.
-This student exchange opportunity will have Chemistry and Physics students conducting research at Imperial College in London, UK for 8 weeks in the summer term.
+This student exchange opportunity will have Physics students conducting research at Imperial College in London, UK for 8 weeks in the summer term.
 Imperial College is, together with Cambridge and Oxford, among the top three universities in the UK.
-The research performed at Imperial College will be credited to the student once they return to UTM as either CHM399Y5 or PHY399Y5, depending on the nature of the research.
+The research performed at Imperial College will be credited to the student once they return to UTM PHY399Y5.

 Students are eligible to apply if all of the following applies:

-- Must be enrolled in one of the following programs: Chemistry Major, Chemistry Specialist, Biological Chemistry Specialist, Physics Major, or Biomedical Physics Specialist.
+- Must be enrolled in one of the following programs: Physics Major or Biomedical Physics Specialist.

 - Must have completed the third year of a program from the list above.
 Note that students must apply in the winter term of the third year of their program.

 - Must have a minimum CGPA of 3.5.

 For questions and advising regarding these research opportunities, please consult Professor Claudiu Gradinaru (Physics).